RaziFalah/agriculture-project/README.md

 Responsible for providing plants with lights if needed, determined using a photoresistor or time table. <br>
 <h4>automatic ceiling</h4>
 This ceiling will auto-close or auto-open depends on the data provided by the sensors and the api.
+<h4>Indoor camera</h4>
+This camera will be placed inside of the house, and will provide us with video stream and image data of the situation inside.
 <br><hr>

 ***Exampe of the code running in the ESP32 based on the API data***